Bail Bonds and the Criminal Justice System – How Do They Work Together?

 Typically, there are three possible outcomes for someone who has been arrested.
 The first is that the arrestee is released.
 The second is that the arrestee is charged, but released on bail.
 The third is that the arrestee is charged, but remains in custody until the end of the case.
 Bail is the way in which a defendant can be released from jail prior to the court determining innocence or guilt.

 Bail plays an important role in the criminal justice process.
 It helps to both limit the amount of jail space needed and of course helps to guarantee the defendant will return to court throughout their case.
 Arrestees may be released on bail in almost any stage of the criminal justice process.
-They can be released almost immediately after arrest, or even after the court has issued a sentence.
+They can be released almost immediately after the arrest, or even after the court has issued a sentence.

 If you’ve ever watched one of the many crime shows on TV today, you probably have a pretty good grasp on the process of being arrested.
 But, in case you haven’t, let’s clarify.
 When police or law enforcement officers arrest someone, they are physically taken into custody.